waikato-datamining/shallow-flow/cv2/DESCRIPTION.rst

-Imaging components for the Python 3 shallow-flow workflow engine.
+Imaging components for the Python 3 shallowflow workflow engine.